 Sometimes one to three sessions of physical therapy can be enough.
 The first visit includes an evaluation and exercises for you to do at home.
 These moves address the physical symptoms of MS.

 Your physical therapist may show you better ways to move or do household tasks.
-Follow-up visits check on your progress as well as review and expand your home program.
+Follow-up visits check on your progress and may review and expand your home program.
 You may learn:

 Stretches to prevent or ease spastic muscles

 Gait training for easier walking

 How to use canes, crutches, scooters, wheelchairs, or other aids

 Most therapists can provide more sessions to help you reach your goals, like overcoming a foot drag that slows your pace.